NativeScript/docs-v7/docs/ui/theme.md

 ## Installation

-As of NativeScript version 2.4, the core theme is installed by default when you start an app using `tns create`.
-However, if you wish to add the theme to a NativeScript app built **before** 2.4, run the following command:
+All official NativeScript templates come with the NativeScript Core Theme prepackaged and ready to go, so manual installation is unnecessary.
+If for some reason you’re using an app that doesn’t have the theme pre-installed, you can add it with the following command:

 ```
 npm install nativescript-theme-core --save
 ```

-After you install the theme on a pre-2.4 app, you need to add a single `@import` CSS rule to your `app.css` file in order to include the theme in your app.
-But first you need to decide which of the theme’s color schemes you’d like to use.
+Your `app.css` file then needs a single `@import` CSS rule in order to include the theme in your app, which you'll learn about in the next section.

 ## Color Schemes